arvinshen/100DaysOfSwift/README.md

 * Disclosure: iPhone X<sub>R</sub> is the default device used for the UI layout.
 Early projects' UI layout are not dynamic and may break the app's functionality if other devices are used and/or orientation is changed.
 Projects 1-12 challenges completed on original while challenges for projects 13 and onward are done on a copy of the project.

 ## Projects:
+100 Days of Swift has 40 projects total with each having 3 challenges (C1, C2, C3) to improve upon the code.

 ### P1: Storm Viewer
 App that lets users scroll through lists of images, then select one to view.